um3on/FEND-Memory-Game/README.md

 ## Usage

 This project used the starter project from Udacity.
 The starter project has some HTML and CSS styling to display a static version of the Memory Game project.
 I changed the project from a static project to an interactive one.
 This change require modifying the HTML and CSS files, but primarily the JavaScript file.
+You can control how long the opened-mimatched-cards stay open by changing milliseconds in the setTimeout function in the no_matched() function.
 Feel free to use this code, and reference me.

 ## Contributing